adafruit/Adafruit_CircuitPython_HTTPServer/docs/examples.rst

 .. literalinclude:: ../examples/httpserver_methods.py
     :caption: examples/httpserver_methods.py
+    :emphasize-lines: 8,15
     :linenos:

 Change NeoPixel color
 ---------------------

-If you want your code to do more than just serve web pages, use the start/poll methods as shown in this example.
+In your handler function you can access the query/GET parameters using ``request.query_params``.
+This allows you to pass data to the handler function and use it in your code.
+Alternatively you can use URL parameters, which are described later in this document.

 For example by going to ``/change-neopixel-color?r=255&g=0&b=0`` or ``/change-neopixel-color/255/0/0`` you can change the color of the NeoPixel to red.